Category:1036 Reinforcing Steel for Concrete

 1036.2.1.1 Reinforcing Steel, Dowel Bars, Mechanical Bar Splices and Cold Drawn Wire

 When requested, a sample of reinforcing steel representing a heat, size or grade; or cold drawn wire shall consist of six pieces for the steel properties.
 For uncoated reinforcing steel, when possible, three bars, one each from three bundles will be sampled, with two pieces cut from each uncoated bar.
 The pieces should be labeled as 1A and 1B from the first bar, 2A and 2B from the second bar, and 3A and 3B from the third bar.
 Epoxy coating properties (when required) shall be field tested.
 Samples submitted to the laboratory for epoxy coating shall consist of three pieces cut from three bars, with each bar from a different bundle, when possible.
+Mechanical bar splice samples shall consist of three splices.
+If the first splice fails, the remaining two splices shall be tested.
+Both additional splices must pass for approval.
 Mechanical bar splice samples shall have 12 ± 1 in.
 (300±20 mm) of reinforcing steel extending from each end of the splice.
 Samples of cold drawn steel wire and reinforcing steel bars shall be of the length shown for the appropriate bar size and test shown in the following table.

 |Bar Size||Bend Test||Tension Test|